Sarbajit-Paul/dojo-blog/README.md

 # Dojo_Blog

-This a practice project for react.js using [Create React App](https://github.com/facebook/create-react-app). and the use of json-server as the database which accessed by "npx json-server --watch data/db.json --port 8000" in the terminal
+This a practice project for react.js using [Create React App](https://github.com/facebook/create-react-app). and json-server used as the database which accessed by "npx json-server --watch data/db.json --port 8000" in the terminal
 ## Available Scripts

 In the project directory, you can run: